ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 ## Prerequisites {#prerequisites}

-You should be familiar with how JSON RPC API endpoints can be used to fetch data.
+You should be familiar with how JSON-RPC API endpoints can be used to fetch data.
 It will also be helpful to understand the [Ethereum stack](/developers/docs/ethereum-stack/) and [Ethereum clients](/developers/docs/nodes-and-clients/).

 ## Convenience Libraries {#convenience-libraries}

-While you may choose to interact directly with Ethereum clients via this JSON RPC API, there are often easier options for dapp developers.
-Many [JavaScript](/developers/docs/apis/javascript/#available-libraries) and [backend](/developers/docs/apis/backend/#available-libraries) API libraries exist to provide wrappers on top of the JSON RPC API.
-With these libraries, developers can write intuitive, one-line methods in the programming language of their choice to initialize JSON RPC requests (under the hood) that interact with Ethereum.
+While you may choose to interact directly with Ethereum clients via this JSON-RPC API, there are often easier options for dapp developers.
+Many [JavaScript](/developers/docs/apis/javascript/#available-libraries) and [backend](/developers/docs/apis/backend/#available-libraries) API libraries exist to provide wrappers on top of the JSON-RPC API.
+With these libraries, developers can write intuitive, one-line methods in the programming language of their choice to initialize JSON-RPC requests (under the hood) that interact with Ethereum.

 ## JSON-RPC Endpoint {#json-rpc-endpoint}